 Then again, how could one define something as subjective as fulfillment?
 Everyone has a different reason for continuing to exist.
 As such, we all must ask ourselves, "What do I want?"
 Such a simple question, but without an equally simple answer.
 This question is something we sometimes only do realize when we are in those final moments nearing death.
 These are the fundamental questions that Jumyou wo Kaitotte Moratta.
 Ichinen ni Tsuki, Ichimanen de tells us to ask ourselves.

-I'd like to say it isn't very philosophical because of how purely it represents such complex ideas, but the manga shows how something simple like fulfillment is something of deep importance.
-The manga isn't so much about the characters, despite being extremely endearing, but about the choices which they make and how we can apply that to our own lives.
+I'd like to say it isn't very philosophical because of how purely it represents such complex ideas, but the manga shows how something like fulfillment is something of deep importance.
+The manga isn't too plot heavy, but places most of the focus on the choices which they make and how we can apply that to our own lives.

 The story is very character driven, with many of the main themes and plot points deriving from character interactions.
 As such, I guess you could say it's not really "deep," so much so as it is thought provoking.
 IMO something "deep" would be a series like NGE which is packed with layers of symbolism, but i digress.

-This is really good if you like the feeling of having your heart ripped out, or seeing those homeless puppies on those ASPCA commercials.
+This is really good if you like the feeling of having your heart ripped out, or seeing those homeless puppies on those ASPCA commercials, or the ending of Angel Beats.
 It really isn't too long either, just a short 16 chapters (idky MAL says 18). the dialogue isn't too heavy so yeah. good read :)

 (READ THIS PLEASE IF YOU'RE GOING TO READ)